-Ten davs absence
+Ten days absence

 We have a legal duty to report the absence of any student who is absent without an explanation for 10 consecutive days.
 If the child is not seen and contact has not been established with the named parent/carer then the local authority is notified that the Child is Missing Education.
 Staff from the Access and Inclusion Service will visit the last known address and alert key services to locate the child.
-So help us to help you and your child by making sure we always have an up-to-date contact number and home address.
+The school might need to complete a welfare check if you have had no communication regarding absence and this could also lead to a police welfare check if required.
+Help us to help you and your child by making sure we always have an up-to-date contact number and home address.
 There will be regular checks on telephone numbers throughout the year.